Main content

 Good hair day by @teppei_kuwabara

-Thanks to their fine, wispy structure, Korean air bangs are predisposed to falling flat against the forehead, especially when styled straight.
+Thanks to their fine, wispy structure, Korean air bangs are predisposed to falling flat against the forehead (that’s especially true for those with straighter hair types).
 Luckily, the right hair products and styling tricks can keep them voluminously propped up.

-Dry shampoo can also add extra texture to your hair, pumping up your bangs so they don’t deflate.
+Finally, dry shampoo can add extra texture to your hair, pumping up your bangs so they don’t deflate.
 “If you do get Korean air bangs, your hair might feel like it gets greasy faster because there is less hair for the oil from your scalp to travel down,” says Bias.
-“Dry shampoo will be your new best friend!”
+“Dry shampoo will be your new best friend.”

 15 Ways to Try Korean Air Bangs